spoore1/sssd-tests-poc/docs/writing-tests.rst

 Deep dive into multihost fixtures
 *********************************

-The previous example showed how to use :attr:`KnownTopology.LDAP` to define the required topology and provide ``client`` and ``ldap`` fixture.
+The previous example showed how to use :attr:`lib.multihost.KnownTopology.LDAP` to define the required topology and provide ``client`` and ``ldap`` fixture.
 This section described the mechanics underneath so you can correctly write your own tests.

 Defining a topology
 ===================